yrdsb-peths/final-greenfoot-project-349928465/README.md

 # Final Greenfoot Project

 Flying Fighter is a game where you fight as a pilot in the sky to shoot down balloons.
 There are 3 increasingly difficult levels.
 The game ends when you have a score of 700.
-You only have 1 life so don't let the balloons live!
+You only have 1 life so don't let the balloons fly past you!

 Pilot Sprite: